-- 42 Users acknowledged the thin balance between the commercially sensitive and useful information and agreed that in some cases entities might be reluctant to provide information which they consider sensitive and this might result in the boiler plate disclosures. - 43 On the commercial sensitivity it was argued that often the data is not as sensitive as entities would like to pretend.
+- 55 Users acknowledged the thin balance between the commercially sensitive and useful information and agreed that in some cases entities might be reluctant to provide information which they consider sensitive and this might result in the boiler plate disclosures. - 56 On the commercial sensitivity it was argued that often the data is not as sensitive as entities would like to pretend.
 The fact pattern of every subsequent acquisition will be different from the past acquisitions, unless the entity is a serial acquirer, and therefore, the information can be disclosed.
 One panellist of the User outreach event thought it has become increasingly normal to give information to strategy, business model, KPIs and targets.
 In her view the information asked for about acquisitions is not so commercially sensitive that it would be hurtful.
 The other disclosures around strategy can be taken as a lead on this, providing context.
 The overall price is important for accountability.
 A comprehensive update on how the acquisition will change cash flows is very useful.
 Post-acquisition, it is in the context of the broader strategic goals that one can see whether the acquisition has paid off or not.
 Companies are able to find a way to share meaningful information with investors, information that is integrated into the overall picture of strategy and performance.
 Often commercially sensitive information is already known by the competition, so it is actually not that sensitive.
 The user challenged that some information could be seen as commercially or internally sensitive.

-44 Another panellist noted the main issue was the price for the acquisition and the valuation metrics being used.
+- 57 Another panellist noted the main issue was the price for the acquisition and the valuation metrics being used.
 While the cash amount paid can be easily found, there is no information on leverage multiples, financing structure, debt and covenants used.
 Management is very reluctant to reveal the parameters used in the acquisition such as the EBITDA multiple, a discounted cash flow, growth rates in cash flows.
 In his view management may not wish to disclose those figures because the market may fear that the price paid is too high but that is the function of the market.
 It is a two-way communication between the market's assessment to what the management has done.
 However, in a buy and build strategy disclosing the numbers may have a negative impact on the price to be paid for a future acquisition.
 In general, he thinks that the benefit of the market being aware of the price is higher than the disadvantage that could exist for a specific company.
 Also, the use of public money is a cheaper way of financing, the opposite side of that being that some more information is to be publicly disclosed.
-In his view the values, metrics and growth rates in determining the values should be shared with the market.
+In his view the values, metrics and growth rates in determining the values should be shared with the market. - 58 During a closed event on 3 December 2020, it was emphasised that it should be avoided that too much information is considered to be commercially sensitive.